diskuv/dk/README.md

 **Values** have unique identifiers.
 We used one when we submitted the form: `CommonsBase_Std.S7z@25.1.0`.

 These identifiers contain versions like `25.1.0`.
 Making a change to a value means creating a new value with the same name but with an increased version.
-For example, if the text of your 2025-09-04 privacy policy is in the asset `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20250904`, an end-of-year update to the privacy policy could be `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20251231`.
+For example, if the text of your 2025-09-04 privacy policy is in the bundle `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20250904`, an end-of-year update to the privacy policy could be `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20251231`.
 These *semantic* versions offer a lot of flexibility and are industry-standard: [external link: semver 2.0](https://semver.org/).
 The important point is that **values do not change; versions do**.

 ### Theory